Hello & thank you for joining us!

 As a reminder, the Historic Irvington Halloween Festival is a fundraiser that supports local organizations.
 Your generosity in purchasing these one-of-a-kind masterpieces directly benefits the community.

-Please note: Any unclaimed items as of November 1, 2024, will revert back to the Historic Irvington Community Council (HICC).
+Please note: Any unclaimed items as of November 1, 2025, will revert back to the property of the Historic Irvington Community Council (HICC).

 About Irvington Community Council